Sweden and migration

 When Sweden joined the Schengen co-operation in 2001, this meant open borders to other European Union (EU) member states and an influx of other EU citizens into the country.

-About 29,000 people from countries outside of the EU and the European Economic Area (EEA) also moved to Sweden, for work, during the 2000s.
+About 29,000 people from countries outside of the EU and the European Economic Area (EEA) also moved to Sweden for work during the 2000s.

 Today, Sweden’s startup and technology industry means a lot of foreign workers – especially in the ICT field – come to the country looking for job opportunities, making ‘work’ the top reason for moving to Sweden.